 - Auditory hallucinations

-Long-term meth use can also negatively can impact the functionality of a user’s brain.
+Long-term meth use can also negatively impact the functionality of a user’s brain.
 These impairments can include:

 - Impaired cognitive function